espnet/espnet/egs2/chime7_task1/asr1/README.md

 </tbody>
 </table>

-Such baseline system would rank sixth on dev set based on the rules of the past CHiME-6 Challenge on Track 1 (unconstrained LM).
+Such baseline system would rank fourth on dev set based on the rules of the past CHiME-6 Challenge on Track 1 (unconstrained LM).
-This system with top 80% mics and EV selection will be used as the baseline also for evaluation.

-One of our hopes is that participants can devise new techniques for better channel selection/fusion strategies.
+Results on the evaluation set will be released after the end of the CHiME-7 DASR Challenge.

 ## <a id="eval_script"> 4.
 Evaluation Script </a>